CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/8-Marketing-Demo.md

     ![](./Images/p5t1p4.png)

-1. Have Copilot create a new section to add social media campaign ideas:

-    Input the following prompt:
+1. Have Copilot create a new section to add social media campaign ideas.
+Paste the following prompt:

     ```text
     Draft a new section for social media campaigns to promote Mystic Spice Premium Chai Tea.
 Include a brief description of 2-3 campaign ideas, each with a unique focus.
 For each campaign, provide a tagline that reflects its theme and resonates with our target audience of young professionals and tea enthusiasts.